rgesteve/crankonaws/README.md

 private_ips = "The worker private IPs are: app: 10.0.1.186, loadgen: 10.0.1.226, and db: 10.0.1.134."
 ```

+(Alternatively, if you prefer not to parse through the -- potentially large -- `terraform` output, you can type in your terminal `terraform output login`)

 Now open another terminal window, and log into the AWS cluster by copying the command after login:
 ```Bash
 ssh -i ./MyIdentity.pem ubuntu@<controller-ip>